 Certified Orientation and Mobility Specialists (COMS) have either a bachelor’s or master’s degree in orientation and mobility training.
-Their coursework includes understanding the functions of the eye and how various diseases or disorders that affect vision.
+Their coursework includes understanding the functions of the eye and how various diseases or disorders affect vision.
 They learn how these diseases can affect a person’s ability to accomplish daily living skills and travel independently.
 A COMS has training in blindness, low vision and physical development.
 COMS have spent many hours under blindfold, learning the cane techniques and orientation strategies they will teach.

 In order to earn their certification, Orientation and Mobility Specialists must complete 350 hours of discipline-specific practice under the supervision of a Certified Orientation and Mobility Specialist.
 They must also pass the certification exam.
 It is only after all of these requirements have been met, that an individuals is certified to provide mobility training to someone with vision loss.